Recreational Marijuana Lounges Set To Open In Nevada, Governor Opposed To Idea

 “Allowing regulated social use areas is a good solution that recognizes cannabis consumers’ rights to congregate just like alcohol drinkers can in bars while also protecting nonconsumers’ rights not to inhale secondhand smoke,” said Marijuana Majority founder Tom Angell, as reported by The Hill.
 “It should be a no brainer, especially in tourist towns like Las Vegas where visitors don’t have private residences they can go back to imbibe.”

-While many are excited to see the possibility of marijuana lounges in Nevada, Governor Brian Sandoval does not support the bureau’s decision.
+While many are excited to see the possibility of marijuana lounges in Nevada, Governor Brian Sandoval does not support the Bureau’s decision.
 Without specific language in the law, local governments will create confusion, as rules will vary widely when pot lounges begin to pop up all over the state.

 Earlier this year, Senator Tick Segerblom introduced legislation to legalize marijuana smoking in public across the state.
-Senate Bill 236 was written to permit certain places, like restaurants and bars, to decide themselves if weed smoking would be allowed by customers.
+Senate Bill 236 was written to permit certain places, like restaurants and bars, to decide themselves if weed smoking would be allowed for customers.
 However, the legislation did not pass.
 Gov. Sandoval questions why the bill went to vote in the first place if Nevada’s law already allows consuming weed in public.

-Kevin Sabet, head of anti-legalization group Smart Approaches to Marijuana, thinks marijuana lounges will only increase crime.
+Kevin Sabet, head of the anti-legalization group, Smart Approaches to Marijuana, thinks marijuana lounges will only increase crime.

 “Data show that areas around marijuana stores have higher crime and issues with second-hand smoke and other nuisances.
 I can’t imagine pot clubs will be a good thing for the state.”